 Children's rechargeable electric toothbrushes

-Some children’s toothbrushes are powered by the same type of rechargeable battery that’s used in electric toothbrushes for adults.
+Some children's toothbrushes are powered by the same type of rechargeable battery that's used in some of the best electric toothbrushes for adults.
 The main difference is that the ones designed for children generally operate at a lower power and have more features to appeal to kids.

 Some rechargeable toothbrushes charge via a docking base, which also acts as a toothbrush holder.
 Others have a USB charger which plugs directly into the brush.
-The duration of a single charge varies wildly from around one week with an Oral-B toothbrush to six months or more with Foreo ISSA.
+The duration of a single charge varies wildly from around one week with an Oral-B toothbrush to three weeks or more with a Sonicare.

 Older children may be able to take responsibility for charging their own brush when needed.
 For younger children, however, it will be the parents' job to remember this.
 For some parents, there is a clear benefit to choosing a rechargeable toothbrush with a long-lasting battery!